fida02/php-exif-data-read/README.md

 - Metering Mode

 # How to use
 Copy the full code where you want to show.
-Then change FULL_IMAGE_PATH from this line $imagePath = 'FULL_IMAGE_PATH';
-Enjoy!
+Then follow the comment in the code.